 Now that we’ve got this concern out of the way, let me show you what a great abandoned-cart email looks like.

 Amazing abandoned-cart email examples

 Amazon is a prime example of consistent abandoned cart emails.
 If you’ve ever added products to your cart, initiating but never finishing checkouts, it’s not long before emails start to hit your inbox.

 We’ve always been amazed by Amazon’s ability to get us to purchase items left in our carts, so we started with those emails.
 Surprisingly, their abandoned cart emails are just simple reminders rather than big marketing ploys.

 There are several important highlights about this email:

-The email mentions the name of the item I left in my cart several times: in the subject line, in the body of the email, and in an image of the product.
+The email mentions the name of the item we left in the cart several times: in the subject line, in the body of the email, and in an image of the product.
 This is a great way to remind customers about why they visited the site.

 Despite several links in the email, a clearly dominant call-to-action leads directly to the cart (instead of linking through the sales or product page).
 Amazon’s purpose is to reduce the number of necessary steps to complete the purchase.